faridgnank02/video-summarizer/docs/TECHNICAL_DOCUMENTATION.md

     def extract_video_id(self, url)
 ```

 For local files, it supports common video formats (MP4, AVI, MOV, MKV, WebM) and audio formats (MP3, WAV, M4A).

-When transcripts aren't available, it uses Whisper models to create them from the audio.
+**Note:** Currently, the system focuses on text-based processing.
+Audio-to-text transcription using Whisper models is planned for future implementation.
+The current version works best with pre-existing transcripts or text content.

 The system handles errors well - network problems, API limits, and corrupted files don't crash it.
 It also extracts useful information like video length, language, and quality indicators.